Grace Kelly’s Wedding

 Bridesmaids: Grace Kelly, Princess of Monaco, and Six Intimate Friends by Judith Balaban Quine

 This book offers a unique perspective on Grace, her life, and wedding.
-The author, a longtime friend and bridesmaid in the 1956 wedding, shares vivid anecdotes about their lives and the media frenzy surrounding the 1956 wedding.
-The book reinforces the image of Grace as a multifaceted person and loyal wife, mother, friend, and philanthropist.
+The author, a longtime friend and bridesmaid in the 1956 wedding, shares anecdotes about their lives and the media attention surrounding the 1956 wedding.
+The book portrays Grace as a multifaceted person and loyal wife, mother, friend, and philanthropist.

 Trivia